 Falsified application information may include but is not limited to: making inaccurate statements on the application, withholding information requested on the application, giving false information or submitting fraudulent or falsified documents in support of a graduate admissions application.

-When falsification of application information is suspected, the Office of International Admissions (OIA), the Office of Graduate Enrollment Management Services (GEMS) or the academic unit may bring forward allegations of a breach of graduate admissions integrity standards to the Vice Provost for Graduate Education (VPGE).
+When falsification of application information is suspected, the Office of International Admissions (OIA), the Office of Graduate Enrollment Services (GES) or the academic unit may bring forward allegations of a breach of graduate admissions integrity standards to the Vice Provost for Graduate Education (VPGE).

-Step 1: If the OIA, GEMS or the academic unit believes the student committed an act in violation of admissions integrity standards, OIA, GEMS, or the chair or director of graduate study in the academic unit shall provide a written statement of notification to that effect to the VPGE within 20 academic days after discovery of the alleged incident.
-In the case where the OIA or GEMS provide a written statement of notification, a copy of such notification will be sent to the academic unit.
+Step 1: If the OIA, GES or the academic unit believes the student committed an act in violation of admissions integrity standards, OIA, GES, or the chair or director of graduate study in the academic unit shall provide a written statement of notification to that effect to the VPGE within 20 academic days after discovery of the alleged incident.
+In the case where the OIA or GES provide a written statement of notification, a copy of such notification will be sent to the academic unit.

 Step 2: The Graduate School will temporarily assign the student a "GRD" service indicator and will inform the academic unit of this action.
 The "GRD" service indicator can only be removed by resolution of the pending case.

-Step 1: The OIA, GEMS or the academic unit will submit a written request to the Office of the Vice Provost for Graduate Education to initiate formal proceedings.
+Step 1: The OIA, GES or the academic unit will submit a written request to the Office of the Vice Provost for Graduate Education to initiate formal proceedings.

 Step 2: The Office of the Vice Provost for Graduate Education will officially notify the student (via certified return-receipt mail) of the allegation of admissions dishonesty and the initiation of these formal proceedings.